LuisGaravaso/energy-data-analysis/README.md

 ## Results

-This versions' analysis tried to answer the following questions:
+This version's analysis tried to answer the following questions:

 1. Are we, Brazilians, investing in Energy generation?
 2. Are we getting more efficient in our production?